 Read our guide to autumn fruit trees for advice on selecting the right rootstock, varieties and planting advice.

 The glut of the past couple of months will be gradually petering out in October, but there is still plenty to be harvesting this month.

-You may have ready to harvest: beetroot, broccoli, carrots, cauliflower, celery, chilli peppers, cucumber, kale, leeks, lettuce, parsnips, pumpkin, radishes, rocket, spinach, squash, swede
+You may have ready to harvest: beetroot, broccoli, carrots, cauliflower, celery, kale, leeks, lettuce, parsnips, pumpkin, radishes, rocket, rhubarb, spinach, squash, swede.

 October is Halloween month; the perfect time to pick and carve your pumpkin!
 The flesh can be used to make a delicious soup, or more traditional pumpkin pie if you have a sweet tooth.

-If you have a glut of produce and are looking for ways to avoid waste, browse our recipe collection, full of delicious ideas from our Hillier Development Chef.
+If you have a glut of produce and are looking for ways to avoid waste, browse our recipe collection.
+Here you can find delicious ideas from our Hillier Development Chef.